mmesg/Tableau_Dashboard-Bike_Store_Sales_Report/README.md

-This Tableau dashboard represents data of a bike company which which is expanded worldwide.
+This Tableau dashboard represents data of a bike company which is expanded worldwide.
 This dashboard focuses on the KPIs in the german market.
-The dataset is from 2016, and the available data go from January to July (1st semester).
+The dashboard shows data of the first semester 2016 (January-July).